-New modules are currently in development and will be available soon.
+Additional modules will be made available soon.

 People are the key to your fundraising success.
 This resource will guide you in identifying and influencing the networks which matter, raising the profile of your service and unlocking the advice and resources which supporters can offer you.

-This toolkit provides guidance on how to create an outcomes framework to measure and evidence the impact your service makes.
+This toolkit provides guidance on how to create an outcomes framework to measure and demonstrate the impact your service makes.
 It will also help you use this framework to advocate continued or new support from stakeholders.

 What fundraising topics have we covered?

 As part of the Fundraising for Archives programme, we have built training packages on the following topics.
-We will be releasing training materials from these courses shortly, to enable you to make use of them with staff and friends of your archive service.
+We will be releasing training materials from these courses shortly to enable you to make use of them with staff and friends of your archive service.

 The building blocks to fundraising

-- Advocacy and Case for Support (PDF, 0.27MB)
+- Advocacy and Case for Support (PDF, 0.27 MB)

-- Financial Planning (PDF, 0.74MB)
+- Financial Planning (PDF, 0.74 MB)

-- Developing a Fundraising Strategy (PDF, 0.37MB)
+- Developing a Fundraising Strategy (PDF, 0.37 MB)

-- Measuring Outcomes and Evaluation (PDF, 0.36MB)
+- Measuring Outcomes and Evaluation (PDF, 0.36 MB)

-- Building Networks & Supporters (PDF, 0.35MB)
+- Building Networks and Supporters (PDF, 0.35 MB)

-- Crowdfunding, Crowdsourcing & Digital Fundraising (PDF, 0.30MB)
+- Crowdfunding, Crowdsourcing and Digital Fundraising (PDF, 0.30 MB)

-- Generating Larger Donations (PDF, 0.31MB)
+- Generating Larger Donations (PDF, 0.31 MB)

-- Friends Groups & Volunteers (PDF, 0.36MB)
+- Friends Groups and Volunteers (PDF, 0.36 MB)

-- Bid Writing (PDF, 0.30MB)
+- Bid Writing (PDF, 0.30 MB)

 How do these modules all fit together?
-Check out our infographic (PDF, 0.29MB)
+Check out our infographic (PDF, 0.29 MB)

-Fundraising for Archives has received a £477,000 grant from the Heritage Lottery Fund’s Catalyst programme and is running from February 2016 until March 2018.
-We are working in partnership with the Archives and Records Association (ARA), the Scottish Council on Archives (SCA), the Museums, Archives and Libraries Division of the Welsh government (MALD) and the Public Records Office of Northern Ireland (PRONI), aiming to reach as many people across the UK as possible.
+This project was run in partnership with the Archives and Records Association (ARA), the Scottish Council on Archives (SCA), the Museums, Archives and Libraries Division of the Welsh government (MALD) and the Public Records Office of Northern Ireland (PRONI), aiming to reach as many people across the UK as possible.